wur-bioinformatics/introduction-to-bioinformatics/week5.md

 Classification is related to differential abundance analysis, in that it tries to find genes that best explain the difference between conditions.
 However, here the goal is actually to predict the condition of a new (additional) sample based on a limited set of gene expression levels, as accurately as possible.
-Applications are mainly found in medicine, such as diagnosis and prognosis, but are also used to distinguish different cell types, growth stages etc.
+Applications are mainly found in medicine, such as diagnosis and prognosis, but are also used to distinguish different cell types, growth stages, etc.

 ---

 #### Time series analysis

-:::{figure} images/Week5/w5bf8.png
+:::{figure} images/Week5/time-series.png
 :alt: Transcriptomics of various stages of T-cell development.
 :align: center
-:name: w5bf8
+:name: time_series

-Transcriptomics of various stages of T-cell development, i.e. a time series analysis.
+Transcriptomics of various stages of T-cell development, i.e., a time series analysis.
 Left: heatmap of the 446 genes with most variable gene expression levels, clustered into 15 clusters.
 Right: average expression profiles of each cluster show that different groups of genes peak in expression in different development stages.
 These genes may be regulated in the same way and be active in similar biological processes.
-Taken from:
-W.A.
-Dik, K. Pike-Overzet, F. Weerkamp et al., [“New insights on human T cell development by quantitative T cell receptor gene rearrangement studies and gene expression profiling”](https://rupress.org/jem/article/201/11/1715/52356/New-insights-on-human-T-cell-development-by), *Journal of Experimental Medicine* 201(11):1715-1723, 2005.
+Credits: {cite}`time_series_2005`.
 :::

-Often it is more interesting to follow abundance over time rather than compare it at one specific timepoint, e.g. when tracking the response to a drug, a change in growth conditions, regulation of organ development and so on.
+Often it is more interesting to follow abundance over time rather than compare it at one specific timepoint, e.g., when tracking the response to a drug, a change in growth conditions, regulation of organ development, and so on.
 Given the cost of omics measurements, a major challenge is to select optimal time points for sampling, balancing the information obtained with the investment.
-Subsequent analyses include clustering to find similarly regulated genes (see below and ) and more advanced methods that try to identify regulatory interactions by seeing which gene increase/decrease precedes that of another (set of) gene(s). {numref}`w5bf8` provides an example.
+Subsequent analyses include clustering to find similarly regulated genes (see [below](clustering)) and more advanced methods that try to identify regulatory interactions by seeing which gene increase/decrease precedes that of another (set of) gene(s). {numref}`time_series` provides an example.

 ---

+(clustering)=
 #### Clustering

 Clustering methods attempt to find groups of genes that have similar